Skip to content

 ws push [comp] [branch] Push via HTTPS (auto-sources .env)

-ws pr <comp> <title> <bodyfile> Open a pull request to main
+ws cr <comp> <title> <bodyfile> Open a CR (change request/PR/MR) to main

 ws resolve Generate ArgoCD Application manifests